EXCLUSIVE-Russian McDonald's buyer to snap up another Western firm - documents | Headlines

 He is set to buy Huhtamaki's Russian business using a loan from state lender Sberbank and a Cyprus-registered company, Espentina Limited, the documents showed and a source close to the deal said.
 Govor and Huhtamaki did not immediately respond to requests for comment.

 Govor and Yuri Kushnerov jointly own Espentina, Cyprus filings shared with Reuters show.
-The two men also hold equal stakes in an oil refinery in Russia's central Kemerovo region.
-Kushner did not immediately respond to a request for comment sent through a company he owns.
+The two men also hold equal stakes in an oil refinery in Russia's central Kemerov region.
+Kushnerov did not immediately respond to a request for comment sent through a company he owns.

 Govor plans to use funds obtained from dominant state lender Sberbank, which is under Western sanctions, for the transaction, a source close to the deal said.
 The funds will be diverted to Espentina via his solely-held Russian firm Club Hotel, the owner of McDonald's former restaurants.
 Sberbank and Club Hotel did not immediately respond to requests for comment.